 **Helpful tips and common mistakes

 Although this recipe uses chicken drumsticks, feel free to substitute with chicken breast for an even healthier meal.
 I personally prefer the dark meat because it’s much more tender and juicy.
 Dark meat is more forgiving than light, especially when it comes to long cooking periods.

 When preparing the chicken, all the flavor comes from the olives, chicken broth, and the chicken itself.
 You can already see the broth being flavored from the fond as soon as it is added to the pot.
 The fond refers to the browned bits and caramelized drippings from the chicken that was seared in the previous step.

-Another reason I prefer to use chicken legs as opposed to chicken breast is because of the bone.
+Another reason I prefer to use chicken legs instead of chicken breast is the bone.
 The bone imparts more flavor to the broth, which will later become a sauce and binder for the filling.

 A short while later and the chicken is falling off the bone.

 Toss together with the tomatoes, olives roasted peppers and broth.
 Stuff in warm pita bread and you have Moroccan chicken pita sandwiches.
 The fresh, bright tomatoes with the briny olives and juicy chicken is a wonderful combination.
 Enjoy with hummus if you dare or perhaps a tahini carrot slaw.
 Lunch is served!